 \subsection{Outline}

 The remainder of this paper is organized as follows.
-Section \ref{sec:2} provides the problem formulation and introduces preliminary results essential for subsequent discussions.
+Section \ref{sec:2} provides the problem formulation and presents preliminary results essential for subsequent discussions.
 Section \ref{sec:3} details the approximation algorithms for the fluid relaxations.
-Section \ref{sec:4} introduces the algorithms that transform approximate solutions into inventory and assortment decisions.
-Finally, section \ref{sec:comb} analyzes the overall performance guarantees and runtime, including further algorithm acceleration techniques.
+Section \ref{sec:4} presents the algorithms that transform approximate solutions into inventory and assortment decisions.
+Finally, Section \ref{sec:comb} analyzes the overall performance guarantees and runtime, including further algorithm acceleration techniques.